ruckus/quickbooks-ruby/README.md

 customers.query("Select Id, GivenName From Customer")
 ```

+Each Entity has different fields you can retrieve & filter on.
+Refer to Intuit documentation for details.

 ### Pagination

 Do not pass pagination parameters in your query - pass them as additional options, using `:page` and `:per_page`: